Kasi-Vinod/supply-chain-portfolio/ABC_Analysis/README.md

 ---

+🔑 Methodology
+1. Segmentation in Inventory Management

+Segmentation helps organizations classify inventory items based on impact, instead of treating all items equally.
+This ensures better control and optimized resource allocation.

+2. ABC Analysis (Single-Criterion)

+Basis: Annual consumption value (Sales × Unit Price).

+Approach:

+Rank items in descending order of revenue contribution.

+Classify into:

+A: Top ~70–80% contribution (high-value items).

+B: Next ~15–20%.

+C: Remaining low-value items.

+Use Case: Prioritize monitoring, tighter control, and frequent review of "A" items.

+3. Multi-Criteria ABC Analysis

+Basis: Multiple factors, not just sales.
+Example criteria:

+Revenue contribution.

+Lead time.

+Demand variability.

+Criticality (business impact if stockout occurs).

+Approach:

+Assign weights to each criterion.

+Compute a composite score.

+Re-rank and classify SKUs into A, B, C segments.

+Use Case: More holistic prioritization where low-revenue but critical or high-risk items also get visibility.

+---
 ## 🔑 Key Steps
 1. **Data Preparation** – Extract sales/inventory data from the system.
 2. **ABC Analysis** – Rank SKUs based on cumulative consumption value.